bufbuild/protovalidate/README.md

 [![Slack](https://img.shields.io/badge/Slack-Buf-%23e01563)][slack]
 [![BSR](https://img.shields.io/badge/BSR-Module-0C65EC)][buf-mod]

+**_Update: The next generation of `protoc-gen-validate`, now called `protovalidate`, is available in beta for Golang!
+We're hard at work on C++, Java, TypeScript, and Python implementations as well.
+To learn more, check out our [blog post][announce].
+We value your input in refining our products, so don't hesitate to share your feedback on `protovalidate`._**

 `protovalidate` is a series of libraries designed to validate Protobuf messages at runtime based on user-defined validation rules.
 Powered by Google's Common Expression Language ([CEL][cel-spec]), it provides a